schollz/schollz.github.io.old/content/post/odd-one-out.md

 - Do you have a PhD?
 - Have you run a marathon?
 - Can you speak more than four languages?
-- Are you religous but not adherent to christianity, islamd, hinduism, or buddhism?
+- Are you religous but not adherent to christianity, islam, hinduism, or buddhism?
+- Have you served in the army?
+- Do you have green eyes?
+- Do you have a healthy life style (no smoking, exercising 3 hours a week, body fat under 20%)?